ReactiumCore/CLI/README.md

 Parent directory of the Cloud Function.

 > _Actinium looks in the `~/src/app/cloud` directory for .js files and loads them as cloud functions._
 > _You can use the `cloud/` shortcut when specifying the destination.
-Example: `$ arcli element --destination 'cloud/my/function` will put the cloud function in the `~/src/app/cloud/my/function` directory._
+Example: `$ reactium element --destination 'cloud/my/function` will put the cloud function in the `~/src/app/cloud/my/function` directory._

 ##### --collection
 The database collection for before/after hooks.

 ```
 // Use the Parse.User collection
-$ arcli element --collection '_User'
+$ reactium element --collection '_User'
 ```

 ##### --definition
 Parse.Cloud.define() definitions.
 ```
-$ arcli element --definitions 'userSave userDelete'
+$ reactium element --definitions 'userSave userDelete'
 ```

 > _Note: you can specify multiple definitions by putting a space between values._